Trottero/dotnet-watch-attach/README.md

 ## Configuration

 Configuration is simple, you need two tasks: one to start watching and one terminate the watch task and then the `dotnet-watch-attach` debug configuration.
 The `coreclr` attach task is fully configurable using the `args` property.
-A fully configured example can be seen found [here](https://github.com/Trottero/dotnet-watch-attach-sample)
+A fully configured example can be found [here](https://github.com/Trottero/dotnet-watch-attach-sample)

 ```
 // launch.json